NLOM-NTNU-PI/labbook/ecm-formation-2d-mc3t3-IV.md

 * Image013 at D5, 50/50.
 Was at 400 Hz
 * Image 014 - same at 100 Hz.
 * G5.
 Image015.
 The slide seems very slanted which is probably what gives it the banded effect.

+# ecm-formation-2d-mc3t3-IV-2

+Image cells that have been stained with cell viability kit.
+Cells have been incubated with stains for 30 min at 1310.

+* image001 - error, capture single image instead of all channels
+* series002 - area C2 - quite a bit of dead cells. zoom = 1.
+* image003 - set zoom to 0.85
+* series004 - area C2 at zoom 0.85
+* series005 - arae
+* series006 - area B2
+* series007 - area C2
+* series008 - area C3
+* series009 - area C5

+The coverslip had cracked.
+This might be the cause of the large tilting in the images.
+Also perhaps the sudden out of focus.

+Move to well 2,1 area A10

+* series010 - much flatter field of view. maybe further from cracks.
+But also here quite a bit of dead cells.
+* series011.
+Area A09

+Slide discarded after imaging.